FreeRADIUS/wiki.freeradius.org/logging-2-dot-x-howto.md

 Syslog Facility
 ---------------

 This option determines which syslog facility to use, if destination == "syslog"  The exact values permitted here are OS-dependent.
-You probably don't want to change this.

 **Default:**